Cedric Maake: Crimes

-Arrest
+Arrest and conviction

-Maake was arrested in December 1997 as a suspect of the "Wemmer Pan" murders and initially acknowledged responsibility for the crimes.
+Maake was arrested in December 1997 as a suspect in the Wemmer Pan murders and initially acknowledged responsibility for the crimes.
 He cooperated with police officers on several occasions to lead them around the vicinity and point out the locations of his crimes.
 The data generated by this was later used with Geographic Information Systems (GIS) and crime mapping technology to provide diagrams of the geographical extent of the serial murders.
 The Wemmer Pan serial killer trial was one of the earliest uses of GIS to aid in court prosecution by the SAPS.
-Geographic profiling later revealed that the majority of Maake's murders were centered on his two residences, the place where he worked, and the residences of his brother and girlfriend.
+Geographic profiling later revealed that the majority of Maake's murders were centred on his two residences, the place where he worked, and the residences of his brother and girlfriend.

-Maake was charged with 36 counts of murder, 28 attempted murders, 15 counts of rape, 46 counts of aggravated robbery, and other offenses relating to the unlawful possession of firearms and ammunition.
+Maake was charged with 36 counts of murder, 28 attempted murders, 15 counts of rape, 46 counts of aggravated robbery, and other offences relating to the unlawful possession of firearms and ammunition.
 In court Maake pleaded not guilty to all charges.
 One month after his arrest he confessed to the "Hammer" murders.

-On September 6, 2000, he was convicted of 27 murders, 26 attempted murders, 14 rapes, 41 aggravated robberies and many more less serious offenses.
+On 6 September 2000, he was convicted of 27 murders, 26 attempted murders, 14 rapes, 41 aggravated robberies, and many more less serious offences.

 He was found guilty of 114 of 134 charges in all and was sentenced to 27 life sentences (one life sentence for each murder) plus 1159 years and 3 months imprisonment.
 In total, his sentence amounted to 1,340 years in prison.